Beside the Mountain

 • Add 4 tablespoons of nutritional yeast with the seeds at the beginning to make a vegan 'cheesy' tasting cracker.

 • Ranch crackers.
-Mix together 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon dried dill, ½ teaspoon parsley, ½ teaspoon salt.
+Mix together 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon dried dill, ½ teaspoon parsley, and ½ teaspoon salt.
 Stir this into the seed mixture before spreading the crackers on the pan.

 All ingredients for multi seed crackers in a bowl.